Historical Markers in

 Overall, Fauquier County's history is characterized by its agricultural roots, its involvement in pivotal events during the Revolutionary and Civil Wars, and its subsequent transition into a modern and diverse community.
 Through the years, the county has maintained a strong sense of heritage, attracting both residents and visitors alike to explore its fascinating past.

-This timeline provides a concise overview of the key events in the history of Fauquier County, Virginia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Fauquier County, Virginia.

 • 1759: Fauquier County is established, named after Francis Fauquier, Lieutenant Governor of Virginia.